markphelps/pingbot/README.md

 Simply register your application, create a ping, and start 'pinging' your custom endpoint every minute from your service.

+For a quick overview of the system check out the [architecture diagram](pingbot.svg).

 ### Rake

 **Note:** Pingbot is simply a proof of concept and not to be used in production environments.
 The notification piece is still under development.
 Currently the way this works is by running a Rake task every minute (via cron) to report on expired pings.